racket/rhombus/resources/plan.md

 to make sure it works and to continue sorting out any mismatches between the new language and `#lang racket` at an even larger scale.

-A language name --- as opposed to a temporary project name --- must be picked at this point.
+A language name—as opposed to a temporary project name—must be picked at this point.
 By delaying the choice of name until we know what the language is, we avoid confusion and misinformation due to historical properties of Rhombus-in-development that end up not being true about the completed language.

-CONCLUSION: The decision of whether this conversion succeeds --- including which things really should be converted or not and when progress is sufficient to consider the next step --- is up to Racket project leadership.
+CONCLUSION: The decision of whether this conversion succeeds— including which things really should be converted or not and when progress is sufficient to consider the next step—is up to Racket project leadership.

 Failure is not yet ruled out.
 If the Racket project leadership never